andrejnsimoes/blogger-to-bluesky/README.md

 ## How It Works

 - The action checks your Blogger RSS feed every 4 hours
+- Processes only the most recent posts (controlled by MAX_POSTS)
 - New posts are automatically shared on your Bluesky profile
 - Each post includes:
   - The blog post title